Micahs0Day/micahs0day.github.io/_posts/2022-02-05-Blue_Team_Stuff.md

 *This guy's story is amazing, he managed to climb the ranks to Cybersecurity Engineer by the age of ~19.
 Really inspirational!*

 [John Hubbard](https://www.youtube.com/c/SecHubb) <br>
-*Really awesome SANS instructor that breaks down complicated topics into an easily digestible, beginner friendly format*
+*Really awesome SANS instructor that breaks down complicated topics into an easily digestible and beginner friendly format*

 [Black Hills Information Security](https://www.youtube.com/c/BlackHillsInformationSecurity) <br>
 *Black Hills is a pillar in the Cybersecurity community, they own several companies (including Active Counter Measures) and provide plenty of free/paid/affordable training and webinars*